Alappuzha Waterfalls: 14 Most Picturesque Waterfalls You Need To Visit At Least Once

 Photo: Rashi Raffi / Unsplash

-Athirappilly Waterfalls is located close to Chalakudy and is one of the most renowned and largest waterfalls in Kerala.
+Athirappilly Waterfalls is located close to Chalakudy and is one of the most renowned and largest waterfalls near Alappuzha.
 It lies in the lap of beautiful surroundings of dense forests and rich biodiversity, making it a wonderful attraction for all locals and tourists.
 It is relatively less challenging to reach here.
 The flora and fauna of the surrounding area serve to increase the experience of the visitors.

 Best Time To Visit: June to September for maximum water flow.